FreeOurKnowledge/website/.github/ISSUE_TEMPLATE/campaign-proposal.md

 * Eligibility criteria: ?

 <!---
-  Will signatories have the option to remain anonymous prior to their pledge activating? (note that all names are made public once the campaign reaches threshold, irrespective of this setting) --->
+  Will signatories have the option to remain anonymous prior to their pledge activating? (note that all names will be made public if the campaign reaches threshold, irrespective of this setting) --->
-* Optional anonymity: yes/no?
+* Optional anonymity: [Yes/No]

 <!---
   What is the critical mass of signatures that will trigger the pledges to activate (e.g. 100)? --->